-Other nerve damage occurs from “positioning injuries.”
-During surgery, the patient is put under anesthesia to prevent feeling the surgery and prevent the patient from moving around.
-As such, the patient has no ability to roll over or move if they are posed in an uncomfortable position.
+Positioning injuries can also cause significant nerve damage.
+During surgery, you might be put under anesthesia to prevent feeling the surgery and prevent you from moving around.
+As such, you have no ability to roll over or move if you’re posed in an uncomfortable position.
 In some cases, the patient’s weight on a bent arm or leg could cause injury to the nerves or a nerve junction, resulting in permanent or long-term injury.

-Injuries to nerves can also occur during childbirth.
+Childbirth can also cause nerve damage.
 Injury to the facial or cranial nerve is common in cases involving the misuse of forceps and other tools to extract the baby.
-Similar to positioning issues, babies can also suffer injuries to the nerves in their shoulder or arm (e.g., the brachial plexus) if they are cramped or moved in an awkward way.
+Similar to positioning issues, babies can also suffer injuries to the nerves in their shoulder or arm (e.g., the brachial plexus) if they are cramped or moved awkwardly.
 This could result in developmental problems, paralysis, numbness, and pain in the affected areas.

 Suing for Nerve Injuries During Surgery

 If you suffered a nerve injury during surgery due to medical negligence, you may be entitled to seek compensation through a medical malpractice lawsuit.
 To prove medical malpractice, your attorney must show that your surgeon’s actions or lack of action fell below the standard of care expected from a reasonable and skilled surgeon in a similar situation.